Marky’s MLB Forecast: Phillies-Red Sox Total on the Move, But Not Because of Weather

 The highs aren’t very high, and the lows aren’t very low.
 I told you it was uneventful.

-Interestingly enough, the total in Minnesota has gone from 9.5 to 10 at BookMaker, making it the highest of the night.
+Interestingly enough, the total in Minnesota has gone from 9.5 to 10, making it the highest of the night.
 Bets are split about 60/40 in favor of the over, which is pretty commonplace, but the over is getting nearly 90% of the cash, which helps explain the move.

 >> Download The Action Network App to get real-time MLB odds, track your bets and follow all of our experts’ picks.